walterdejong/progress/README.md

 Codes plus examples are included for:

 - Python3
-- good old C (similar implementation, but not a straight port)
+- good old C
+- Go (golang)

+Note that the codes are similar, but they are not straight ports.

 Usage